Madrid Overrated: 5 Madrid musts that actually kinda suck

 I stepped into the shop and looked around briefly – not even coming near any merchandise.

 My jaw dropped.
 The scene was like one of those nightmarish triptychs from Hieronymous Bosch.
 It was hellish.
 Low-end consumerism in all its planet-destroying, soul-eroding glory.
-I turned around and walked out.
-Never again.
+I was there for about 5 seconds before I turned around and walked out.

 So, um… feel free to give Primark a miss.
 As well as H&M, Zara, and the rest of the huge shops on Gran Vía.